melezhik/outthentic/README.md

 - **plain string**

         I am ok
-        HELLO Outhentic
+        HELLO Outthentic

-The code above declares that stdout should have lines 'I am ok' and 'HELLO Outhentic'.
+The code above declares that stdout should have lines 'I am ok' and 'HELLO Outthentic'.

 - **regular expression**